 Shabbat is celebrated weekly at Congregation Beth Israel with services on Friday evenings and on Saturday mornings each month.
 We have a weekly Torah study from 9:30 a.m. to 10:30 a.m. each Saturday.
-To accommodate different needs and schedules, Friday services begin at 6:15 p.m. on the 1st and 3rd Fridays of the month and at 7:30 p.m. on the 2nd and 4th Fridays.
-We encourage our community to participate in the Shabbat Dinner Crowd on the 5th Friday of the month.
-Click here for more information.
+To accommodate different needs and schedules, Friday services begin at 6:15 p.m. on the 1st, 2nd and 3rd Fridays of the month and at 7:30 p.m. on the 4th Fridays.

-The 1st Friday is a Family Service followed by a vegetarian potluck dinner, crafts project for the young and young at hear as well we Israeli folk dancing.
-Our cantorial soloist, Andrea Shupack accompanies Rabbi Samuels each month at this service where during the school year, various Kesher classes will lead the community.
+The 1st Friday is a Family Service followed by a vegetarian potluck dinner.
+During the school year, various Kesher classes will lead the community.

-The 2nd Friday has an oneg that follows.
+The 2nd and 3rd Friday services have an oneg that follows.

 The 4th Friday has an oneg that follows.
 Vocal ensemble, Ma’ayan Shir (Fountain of Song) is likely to lend their beautiful voices to this service.